Kathie Touin is a Californian musician, songwriter and recording artist who now lives in Orkney.

-Kathie Touin is working in her own Starling Recording Studio on the follow-up album to Dark Moons & Nightingales.
+Kathie Touin is working in her own Starling Recording Studio on the follow-up to her Dark Moons & Nightingales album.
 Kathie explains the challenges of recording the vocals in her blog entitled Moving to the pink room.

 Kathie's Starling Recording Studio supports an event at the 2017 Orkney Nature Festival - a Songwriting Workshop with Jenny Sturgeon at Mull Head, Deerness on 16 May.
 Jenny is a former bird ecologist, so her knowledge and passion for nature seeps effortlessly into her work.
 Find out more at the Orkney Nature Festival website and on Jenny Sturgeon's website.

 Kathie's piano students perform a free Spring Concert at the Old School, Quoyloo, Orkney in March 2017.
 About 60 folk come along and thoroughly enjoy themselves.
 Thank you to everyone who performed or attended the concert, and thank you to the Old School Managers for their help with the raffle and refreshments.